 In many cases, you may want to make personalized videos for each student.

-While creating one-to-one videos is more time-consuming, it can enable more trust between student and teacher and build a stronger relationship over the course of the year.
+While creating one-to-one videos is more time-consuming, it can enable more trust between students and teachers and build a stronger relationship over the year.

 Three key times to create one-on-one videos